elialcodes/Lazy-Images/README.md

 If we click the “Add fox” button several times and open the Console/Elements, we can see that in those images the “src” attribute will be an empty rectangle until they appear in the viewport, which will be when the “src” attribute changes to the url provided by the api.

-## Getting Started :book: :blush: :pencil: :star:
+## Getting Started :book: :blush: :pencil:

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).